teusH/MySense/PyCom/README.md

 '''
 The PyCom has P0 Tx pin and P1 Rx pin (expansion board USB connected) for a 3rd TTL e.g. Spec TTL NO2 sensor.
 To Do: add Spec gas sensor driver.

-MySense support auto UART device recognition for GPS and dust sensors (SDS011, PMSx007 serie).
+MySense support auto UART device recognition for GPS and dust sensors (SDS011, PMSx007 serie, and SPS30).
 See the `Config.py` file for details how to enable/disable ato configuration.
 The UART pins may be defined (tuples: (white wire Tx,yellow wire Rx) -> device (Rx,Tx)) if not default pins (P4,P3),(P11,P10) are used.

 #### I2C for sensors and oled display